 \subsubsection{Learning Pipeline}

-Incoming audio is downsampled to 22.050 Hz and transformed to 96-band, log-mel spectrogram as input representation.
-To deal with the variable-length clips, we use time-frequency (T-F) patches of 1s (equivalent to 101 frames of 30ms with 10ms overlap)---thus the input to all models is of shape TxF=101x96.
-Clips shorter than 1s are replicated while longer clips are trimmed in several patches with 50\% overlap inheriting the clip-level label (a.k.a. false strong labeling \cite{morfi2018data}).
-We adopt the train/val split designed in Sec. \ref{ssec:postpro}.
-Models are trained using Adam optimizer \cite{kingma2014adam} to minimize binary cross-entropy loss, with initial learning rate depending on the network (see Table \ref{tab:results}), which is halved whenever the validation PR-AUC plateaus for 5 epochs.
+Incoming audio is downsampled to 22.050 kHz and transformed to 96-band, log-mel spectrogram as input representation.
+To deal with the variable-length clips, we use time-frequency (T-F) patches of 1s (equivalent to 101 frames of 30ms with 10ms hop)---thus the input to all models is of shape TxF=101x96.
+Clips shorter than 1s are concatenated until such length, while longer clips are sliced in T-F patches with 50\% overlap inheriting the clip-level label (a.k.a. false strong labeling \cite{morfi2018data}).
+We adopt the train/val split designed in App. \ref{app:post_pro}.
+We implement a learning pipeline in TensorFlow \cite{tensorflow2015-whitepaper}.
+Models are trained using Adam optimizer \cite{kingma2014adam} to minimize binary cross-entropy loss, with initial learning rate depending on the network (see Table \ref{tab:results}), which is halved whenever the validation PR-AUC plateaus for 5 epochs (no tolerance).
 Models are trained up to 100 epochs, earlystopping the training whenever the validation PR-AUC is not improved in 10 epochs.
 We use a batch size of 64 and shuffle training examples between epochs.
 Once the training is over, the model checkpoint with best validation PR-AUC is selected to predict scores and evaluate performance on the eval set.
 We optimize PR-AUC (instead of other metrics based on ROC curves) because PR curves can be more informative of performance when dealing with imbalanced datasets \cite{davis2006relationship}.
 Likewise, we use PR-AUC (instead of mAP) for simplicity as it is a built-in metric in TensorFlow.
 For inference, we pass each (eval or val) T-F patch through the model to compute output scores, which are then averaged per-class across all patches in a clip to obtain clip-level predictions, as in \cite{fonseca2020addressing,gemmeke2017audio}.
 We note this aggregation must be done also for validation---preliminary experiments validating at patch-level using inherited clip-level labels revealed misleading results.
-Hyper-parameter tuning (beyond learning rate) is not conducted.
-The system is implemented in TensorFlow \cite{tensorflow2015-whitepaper}.
+Extensive hyper-parameter tuning (beyond learning rate) is not conducted.